 - Regardless, the chief priests and elders certainly did not believe Jesus truly resurrected.
 Yet, they were sure that by now that Jesus’ body had been whisked away by the disciples.
 They undoubtedly surmised the disciples, having stolen the body of Jesus, would now spread reports of their crucified Master’s resurrection in the streets of Jerusalem.
 The chief priests and elders had to ‘get ahead of the story’ as they say — and quickly, without time to lose.
 They had to create their own story that debunked the imminently expected resurrection story.

-Thus, with these sorts of things in mind, the chief Priests and elder “devised a plan” whereby the Roman guards would be offered a bribe “to say, ‘His disciples came during the night and stole him away while we were asleep'” (cf Matthew 28:12-14).
-Fearing the disciples would imminently proclaim the “false” resurrection of which they had warned Pilate, they bribed the Roman legionaries to spread the story (“they stole the body while we slept”) to the Jews they might meet along the way in the streets and markets of Jerusalem — probably that same morning.
+Thus, with these sorts of things in mind, the chief Priests and elders “devised a plan” whereby the Roman guards would be offered a bribe “to say, ‘His disciples came during the night and stole him away while we were asleep'” (cf Matthew 28:12-14).
+Fearing the disciples would imminently proclaim the “false” resurrection of which they had warned Pilate, they bribed the Roman legionaries to spread the story (“they stole the body while we slept”) to the Jews they might meet along the way in the streets and markets of Jerusalem — probably that very same morning.
 The chief priests and elders probably hoped this story told by the Roman soldiers might seem a more credible tale, and one which would spread like a virus among the inhabitants of Jerusalem.

 Given the soldiers were not reporting this story to their own superiors, they were not immediately risking the death penalty.
 It was possible Pilate might not hear of their role in spreading the false story in the streets of Jerusalem — at least not for some time.
 Still, it was possible Pilate would eventually find out about this rumor, and even possibly trace the tale back to the specific guards who spread the lie.
 However, even if this later possibility were to occur, the guards had credible grounds to believe the chief priests could in fact “satisfy Pilate” and keep them out of trouble — as I will argue in the Reply to Objection #8.